 The stack particulate and gaseous airborne radioactivity monitor provides the primary indication of releases of radioactivity from the reactor building.
-The particulate monitor is calibrated at six month intervals using a surface distributed Cl-36 source.
-The gaseous monitor is calibrated at six month intervals with either a known quantity of Ar-41 introduced into the gas monitor or by use of an external source at a fixed position with respect to the detector (the external source calibration is referenced against an Ar-41 calibration).
+The particulate monitor is calibrated annually using a surface distributed Cl-36 source.
+The gaseous monitor is calibrated annually with either a known quantity of Ar-41 introduced into the gas monitor or by use of an external source at a fixed position with respect to the detector (the external source calibration is referenced against an Ar-41 calibration).
 Stack monitor channels may be read in the reactor building, or outside the reactor building adjacent to the emergency assembly area, or at the stack monitor.
 Release rate or integral releases are determined by interpretation of the stack monitor responses.
 Offsite surveys and available meteorological data may also be used to calculate offsite concentrations, dose rates, and total integrated doses.

 Two fixed filter constant air monitors in the reactor building provide a measure of airborne particulate radioactivity concentration.
-These monitors, one on each of the first and third floor elevations are calibrated at six-month intervals using a surface distributed C1-36 source.
+These monitors, one on each of the first and third floor elevations are calibrated annually using a surface distributed C1-36 source.
 The air monitors read out both in the reactor building and adjacent to the emergency assembly area.